-Some key questions: how big is this problem?
-What is the size of the audience?
-Is it a viable and scalable market?
-What is the opportunity?
+Once we have identified the right Problem-Solution Fit we start focusing on the right opportunity.
+How big is the market?
+What are its dynamics?
 The process to get these answers is iterative - we constantly seek validation from potential customers, whose feedback is then measured qualitatively and quantitatively.
-Focus groups, surveys and interviews can be useful tools in assuring founders they are on the right track.
 Through each iteration, the discovery focus narrows and feedback - real, live feedback from potential users - is incorporated into the loop.

-The foundation work that will support product definition ends when founders go through enough validation rounds to identify potential Problem-Solution fit options.
-Stage 2 of the CVF - definition - begins.
-Here, the team works to identify the best product + customer opportunity.
+Our product team works hands-on with founders to identify the best product and customer opportunity.
 Who is the right audience and what would they value?
-What's the business mode?
+What's the business model?
 How will we measure success?

 How to build the right product, the right way - from the start

-The third stage is devoted to learning how to design the best solution.
-We put the concept to the test, and iterate through feedback from customers.
-In this stage, we add functionalities, revise features, add new concepts, or test other approaches.
+Afterwards, we put the concept to the test, and iterate through feedback from customers.
+We add functionalities, revise features, add new concepts, or test other approaches.
 The goal remains the same - to build the best solution that answers the initial (validated) problem.
 Here, iteration and validation keep being relevant in order to expand the scope.

 All these steps mean founders can start work building the right product from the start.
 With each sprint and iteration they get a step closer to the most viable solution - instead of coding blindly without having real insights on the customer mindset.